dywu98/CBL-Conditional-Boundary-Loss/README.md

 ## TO-DO List(after accepted)
 1.Upload the whole CBL project based on MMsegmentation (including CBL trained models with PSPNet, DeeplabV3+, Swin-B)
-2.Upload the whole CBL project based on MaskFormer (including CBL trained models with MaskFormer)
-3.Write a new instruction about how to run our CBL on the above-mentioned projects.
+2.~Upload the whole CBL project based on MaskFormer (including CBL trained models with MaskFormer)~ (Done) 3.Write a new instruction about how to run our CBL on the above-mentioned projects.